bbcvasconcellos/Star-Wars/README.md

 # About this Project

-It's a frontend project that consumes the **API** from https://swapi.dev/ to display all the first six movies from the series, and the characters that make an appearance in each movie.
-The questions section is based on some logic exercises on questions presented on **utils** folder.
+It's a frontend project that consumes the **API** from https://swapi.dev/ to display all six first movies from the series, and the characters that make an appearance in each respective movie.
+The questions section is based on some logic exercises on questions presented on the **utils** folder.

 It has three routes:
  /home